Large-Momentum Effective Theory: Large-Momentum Effective Theory

 Momentum dependence of the quasi-observables can be studied through momentum RGEs.
 Defining the anomalous dimension through

 it follows{ that}

 up to power corrections.
 One can resum large logarithms involving $P^z$ using the above equation.

-Again the reason for the existence of the expansion or the effective description is similar to the existence of HQET~\cite{Manohar:2000dt}.
 When taking $P^z\rightarrow \infty$ first in $O(P^z)$ before a UV regularization is imposed, one recovers from $\hat O$ the light-cone operator $\hat o$, by construction.
 On the other hand, the physical matrix element is calculated at a large $P^z$, with UV regularization such as the lattice cut-off imposed first.
-Thus the difference between the matrix elements of $\hat o$ and $\hat O$ is the matter of the order of limits.
+Thus the difference between the matrix elements of $\hat o$ and $\hat O$ is a matter of the order of limits.
 This is the standard set-up for an EFT.
 The different limits do not change the IR physics.
 In fact, the factorization in terms of Feynman diagrams can be proved order by order as in the renormalization program, as discussed in the following section.

+The parton physics can be calculated more directly by reversing Eq. (\ref{eq:Expansion}) to produce an EFT expansion,

-The above effective theory expansion yields a recipe to study parton physics.
-To calculate a parton observable $\hat o$ which is an operator made of LF dynamical fields, one constructs a Euclidean version $\hat O$ which, under an infinite Lorentz boost, approaches $\hat o$. {Then, one }calculates the physical matrix element of $\hat O$ in a hadron with large momentum $P^z$ using whatever approach (lattice QCD is an obvious choice for a Euclidean $\hat O$) and use Eq. (\ref{eq:Expansion}) to extract the parton {observable} $\hat o$.
-Of course, the matrix element of $\hat O$ depends on $P^z$ as well as all the lattice UV artifacts.
-The latter will be captured in the matching factor $Z$.
-In fact, even if $\hat O$ has a UV dependence on e.g. lattice spacing, there is no need in principle to renormalize this dependence so long as one can calculate $Z$ reliably.
+Thus, to compute any parton observable defined by an operator made of LF dynamical fields, $\hat o$, one constructs a time-independent version $\hat O$ which, under an infinite Lorentz boost, approaches $\hat o$.
+Then, one calculates the matrix element of $\hat O$ in a hadron with large momentum $P^z$ using whatever approach (lattice QCD is an obvious choice for the time-independent operator $\hat O$) and then uses Eq. (\ref{eq:Expansion1}) to systematically approximate the parton {observable}.
+Usually the matrix element of $\hat O$ depends on $P^z$ as well as all the lattice UV artifacts.
+In principle, the latter does not affect the EFT expansion and will be cancelled by the matching coefficient $\tilde Z$ and higher order terms in the expansion.
+However, in practical applications such as the quasi-PDF calculations, a nonperturbative renormalization is still necessary to remove all the power divergences to ensure a continuum limit.